Probing Dynamical Sensitivity of a Non-KAM System Through Out-of-Time-Order Correlators: Scrambling in quantum KHO model

 Figure \ref{fig:protoc}a and \ref{fig:protoc}b illustrate the vacuum state OTOCs for two different kicking strengths, namely, $K=0.627\omega$ and $K=2.5\omega$ in the vicinity of $R=4$.
 All the blue curves (with point markers) correspond to $R=4$, and the orange-colored curves (with square markers) represent the case of $R=3.9$.
 First, when $R=4$ and $K$ is small, the function $C_{|0\rangle,\thinspace \hat{a}\hat{a}^{\dagger}}(t)$ shows an initial stagnant behavior, which is demonstrated in Fig. \ref{fig:protoc}a.
 The lack of growth at initial times is reminiscent of the classical elliptic stability of the point $(0, 0)$.
-On the other hand, for $K=2.5\omega$, we observe the initial growth to be quadratic in the deep quantum regime with no exponential growth [see Fig. \ref{fig:protoc}b].
+On the other hand, for $K=2.5\omega$, we observe the initial growth to be quadratic in the deep quantum regime ($\hbar=1$) [see Fig. \ref{fig:protoc}b].
 This is because, in the deep quantum regime, the Ehrenfest time $\tau_{\text{EF}}\sim\ln(1/\hbar_{\text{eff}})/2\lambda_s$ \cite{schubert2012wave} remains very small, which makes it hard to observe the exponential growth.
 However, one can witness genuine exponential growth by slowly moving towards the semiclassical regime.
 This can be done by tuning the Planck constant $\hbar$.
-While for $K=0.627\omega$, the semiclassical OTOC under the resonance remains stagnant for much longer as it should be, the case of $K=2.5\omega$ shows a clear exponential scaling.
-In the latter case, the quantum Lyapunov exponent extracted from the OTOC through an exponential fitting of the first four-time steps is $\lambda_{otoc}\approx 0.503$.
-This value aligns closely with the classical saddle point exponent, $\lambda_s= 0.693$.
+While for $K=0.627\omega$, the semiclassical OTOCs under the resonance remain stagnant for much longer as they should be, the case of $K=2.5\omega$ shows a clear exponential scaling.
+In the latter case, when $\hbar=10^{-3}$, the quantum Lyapunov exponent extracted from the OTOC through an exponential fitting of the first six data points is $\lambda_{\text{otoc}}\approx 0.68$.
+This value aligns well with the classical saddle point exponent of the origin, $\lambda_s=\ln(2)\approx 0.693$.
+In Ref. \cite{steinhuber2023dynamical}, it has been observed that in locally hyperbolic systems, the OTOCs exhibit a two-step early-time exponential growth.
+Due to the hyperbolicity of $(0, 0)$, a similar behavior is expected in the vacuum state OTOC for $K > 2\omega$.
+We indeed observe in Fig. \ref{fig:protoc}b that the initial growth of $\sim e^{2\lambda_{\text{otoc}}t}$ is followed by a subsequent regime scaling as $\sim e^{\lambda_{\text{otoc}}t}$.